CUBRID/cubrid-manual/en/admin/config.rst

 **intl_date_lang** is a parameter used to input/output the values of **TIME**, **DATE**, **DATETIME**, and **TIMESTAMP**.
 If language name is omitted, it specifies a locale format of string of localized calendar (month, weekday, and AM/PM).

 The values allowed are as follows: Note that to use all values, locale library should be configured except built-in locale.
-For configuring locale, see `Administrator Guide > Locale Setting <#admin_admin_i18n_locale_htm>`_.
+For configuring locale, see :ref:`locale-setting`.

 +--------------+-----------------------------+
 | Language     | Locale Name of Language     |